ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 the robustness and performance of the application traffic.

 Given specific properties, an ALTO server may construct the abstract network elements on demand.
-For example, as shown in [](#uc-cr), when an ALTO client only demands the capacity region, an ALTO server can identify and construct an abstract network element for each bottleneck link for the specific query.
+For example, as shown in {{uc-cr}}, when an ALTO client only demands the capacity region, an ALTO server can identify and construct an abstract network element for each bottleneck link for the specific query.
 Thus, an ALTO server can minimize the information exposed to a client.

-# Changes since -08

-This revision

-- fixes a few spelling errors
-- emphasizes that abstract network elements can be generated on demand in both introduction and motivating use cases